Chicago Real Estate Market Current Conditions

 We’ll check in here every month in 2019 to let you know how it’s going for our home buyer clients.

 - February, 2019: The market is getting more competitive for home buyers – but not too competitive.
 Certainly not as competitive as the past few years.
 Some properties still sell quickly with multiple offers, but overall, buyers have a little less pressure to accept a seller’s every demand.
 If now’s the time for you to make your move, make it.
 If you haven’t seen “the one” just yet, this summer might be even better.

 - March, 2019: Home buyers got an early present from the Easter Bunny in the form of falling mortgage interest rates.
 Combined with a 15% increase in the number of homes for sale, along with rising market times, buyers haven’t had it this good in a while.
 That doesn’t mean great listings don’t sell quickly, and sometimes with multiple offers; but putting in an offer for a home isn’t the fire drill it was in recent years.

-What is the Chicago real estate market like for sellers?
+What is the Chicago real estate market like for sellers in 2019?

 What do all these numbers mean for Chicago home sellers?
-We’ll break it down each month.
+We’ll break it down each month in 2019.

 Chicago Real Estate Market By Neighborhood

 - River North real estate market update